VirtuslabWorkshops/terraform-workshop/lab01/README.md

    }
    ```

-7. Let's say someone __accidentaly__ removed the Virtual Network using Azure Portal...
+7. Let's say someone __accidentally__ removed the Virtual Network using Azure Portal...
 Remove it, then run `terraform apply` again.

 8. Your client want you to tag all resources with `environment=prod` and `owner=<putyournamehere>`.
 Make required changes to the terraform config and apply the changes.
 If you are having troubles, check [docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)

-9. Run `terraform destroy` to decomission resources.
+9. Run `terraform destroy` to decommission resources.